 Legislative and RPAC

 The Legislative Committee meets during the Maryland General Assembly session to review bills.
-The committee makes recommendations to the Maryland Association of REALTORS® based on the possible impact bills would have on the local real estate market.
+The committee makes recommendations to the Maryland REALTORS® based on the possible impact bills would have on the local real estate market.
 The REALTOR® Political Action Committee raises funds to support REALTOR®-friendly candidates.
 RPAC contributions are split among national, state and local candidates.

 - Click here for more information on RPAC.

 Template forms are offered through Zipform, an automated software package.
 Zipform is included in the cost of the FCAR membership fees.
 The Model Forms Committee maintains and updates local forms.
 MAR maintains a library of state forms that are also included in the Frederick Zipform library.